William Hurrell Mallock: Biography

-His keen logic and gift for acute exposition and criticism were displayed in later years both in fiction and in controversial works.
-In a series of books dealing with religious questions he insisted on dogma as the basis of religion and on the impossibility of founding religion on purely scientific data.
+In subsequent decades Mallock wrote both fiction and polemical works on religion and politics.
+In books on religious questions he argued for dogma as the foundation of religion and rejected attempts to base religion solely on scientific claims.
 In Is Life Worth Living?
-(1879) and the satirical novel The New Paul and Virginia (1878) he attacked positivist theories and defended the Roman Catholic Church; one of his uncles, Hurrell Froude, had been a founder of the Oxford Movement.
+(1879) and the satirical novel The New Paul and Virginia (1878) he attacked positivist ideas and wrote in defence of the Roman Catholic Church.
+(One of his uncles, Hurrell Froude, had been a founder of the Oxford Movement.)